Yingyu-Long/AI-Shoulder-Press-coach/shoulder-press-coach/README.md

 - Uses a local webcam for live video
 - Detects pose landmarks with MediaPipe Pose
-- Tracks a right-arm shoulder press with adjustable thresholds
 - Counts reps using a small state machine
 - Displays rep count, stage, elbow angle, and coaching text
 - Keeps the code modular so it is easy to extend later